-You will need frequent blood tests and monitoring whilst taking ruxolitinib to ensure that the dose is correct for you.
+Initially you will need blood tests every two to four weeks and then ongoing frequent blood tests and monitoring to ensure that the dose is correct for you.

 A small number of people develop a resistance to ruxolitinib, (so that it no longer works) over a period of years, requiring a switch to another treatment.